stussysenik/mxz/content/blog/decluterring.md

 I'm not gonna go round and round by stating some pretentious bullshit to waste your time.
 It's simple as that, grab a pencil and a piece of paper.
 Write all the thoughts down and just leave it.
 Turn off and avoid any unnecessary distractions.
 Play some good music and watch a movie.
 Go explore nature and come together with your loved ones.
 Take a hot shower and get some good rest.

 The key is to not deal with the issue.
-If after all of this you are still looking for answers to your problem, whatever is the case, just fuck it.
+If after all of this you are still looking for answers to your problem, whatever is the case, just f*ck it.
 As Billie Eillish says it:
 >Everyone is gonna die and no one's gonna remember you, so...fuck it

-The problem will unwrap itself, just don't be sad it's such a waste of time, and it's not worth it.
+The problem will untangle itself, but not with the help of your chain of what-ifs.